7-Dany/top10-movies/README.md

 **Python Flask** As a backend

-[The Movie Database Api](https://developers.themoviedb.org/3/search/search-movies) to be able to add search for movie.
+[The Movie Database Api](https://developers.themoviedb.org/3/search/search-movies) to be able to add search for movie and add poster and description for that movie .
 ## The App URL

 [Top 10 Movies List](https://your-top10-movies.herokuapp.com/)